-Bring a reusable water bottle.
+- Bring a reusable water bottle.
 Water in Iceland is some of the cleanest in the world, and you can fill up your bottle right out of the tap (and even some rivers).
-This saves you having to buy bottled water at the supermarkets every few days.

-Buy your alcohol in duty free.
-When you arrive, if you’re planning on having a few drinks around the country after a hard day’s exploring in the campervan, buy it in the airport before you leave the luggage collection area.
-The alcohol here is so much cheaper than what you’ll pay inside the country.
+- Buy your alcohol duty-free.
+When you arrive, buy any alcohol you plan to drink at the airport before you leave the luggage collection area.
+It's much cheaper than what you’ll pay inside the country.

-Seek out the free hot springs.
+- Seek out the free hot springs.
 The Blue Lagoon and Myvatn Nature Baths both cost quite a bit to get in (although they are very cool).
 If you want to save a bit of money, keep an eye out for the more natural hot springs, smaller and free of charge.
 Here are The 10 Best Hot Springs in Iceland.

-Hunt the happy hours at the bars.
-If you’re spending a night or two in Reykjavik or Akureyri and want to visit some bars, be sure to look up when the happy hours are so that you’re not spending your entire budget for the evening on a couple of beers.
+- Hunt the happy hours at the bars.
+If you’re spending a night or two in Reykjavik or Akureyri and want to visit some bars, be sure to look up when the happy hours are so that you’re not breaking the bank on a few beers.

-Do your grocery shopping.
+- Do your grocery shopping.
 Eating out in Iceland is almost prohibitively expensive.
-Be smart and stock up at the grocery store to make use of the cooking gear that comes included in the camper.
-Think simple; things like instant noodles, pasta with tomato and spinach, and hot dogs.
-Quick and easy.
+Be smart and stock up at the grocery store for your campervan trip.

-Travel in the off season.
+- Travel in the off-season.
 Prices for everything are lower outside of the Icelandic summer.
-Think about planning a trip for the off season instead (from September until May).
+Think about planning a trip for the off-season instead (from September until May).
 Here's The Best Time to Travel to Iceland and Rent a Campervan

 Hiking Fimmvörðuháls With a Campervan